dickansj/MasterYourPPE/content/home/why.md

 <div class="container-fluid">
   <div class="row featurette">
     <div class="col-xs-12 col-sm-12 col-md-12 col-lg-12 col-xl-12 section-heading">
-      <h1>Hey, wear your PPE!</h1>
+      <h1><b>Hey, wear your PPE!</b></h1>
     </div>
   </div>
   <div class="row align-items-center my-4">
     <div class="col-xs-12 col-sm-12 col-md-4 col-lg-4 col-xl-4">
       <h3>Why?</h3>
-      <p class="text-left">Because we all have to do our part to protect each other. <a href="https://www.cdc.gov/coronavirus/2019-ncov/index.html" target="_blank">Covid-19</a> is still here and it’s still dangerous to you and to those you care about.
+      <p class="text-left">Because we all have to do our part to protect each other. <b><a href="https://www.cdc.gov/coronavirus/2019-ncov/index.html" target="_blank">Covid-19</a></b> is still here and it’s still dangerous to you and to those you care about.
 And because we all want Covid-19 to go away so we can get back to everything we love to do.</p>
     </div>
     <div class="col-xs-12 col-sm-12 col-md-3 col-lg-3 col-xl-3">
       <img class="img-fluid" src="https://github.com/dickansj/MasterYourPPE/blob/master/assets/wiki/frame-side-view.png?raw=true" alt="A face mask and mask frame are simple, effective PPE">
     </div>
     <div class="col-xs-12 col-sm-12 col-md-5 col-lg-5 col-xl-5">
       <h3>Wait, how serious is this?</h3>
-      <p class="text-left">Going by <a href="https://www.businessinsider.com/coronavirus-contagious-r-naught-average-patient-spread-2020-3" target="_blank">the numbers</a>, Covid-19 is roughly two times more contagious than the flu but with a mortality rate that is 10 times higher.
+      <p class="text-left">Going by <b><a href="https://www.businessinsider.com/coronavirus-contagious-r-naught-average-patient-spread-2020-3" target="_blank">the numbers</a></b>, Covid-19 is roughly two times more contagious than the flu but with a mortality rate that is 10 times higher.
 It is very real and it poses a serious risk for those with a weakened immune or respiratory system or with other preexisting conditions--and this could be anyone!</p>
     </div>
   </div>